Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 #### Scheduling a Thread

 Sometimes, you want to write a customized thread directly from your account, such as weekly check-ins.
-If you need to post this in a particular hour, you can schedule your message by following the below instructions on your desktop:
+If you need to post the thread in a particular hour, you can schedule it by following the below instructions on your desktop:

 1. Go to the channel where you want to post your message.
 2. Write your message.